zavok/lit/lit.md

 		sub(rg, S, $0)
 	}

-First tab is stipped away, and the rest is converted to spaces (yuck!)
+First tab is stripped away, and the rest is converted to spaces (yuck!)

 	{
 		sub("^\t", "", $0)